 Open Access Statement as defined by DOAJ

-All texts published by Tlamati—without exception—are distributed under the Creative Commons Attribution 4.0 International License.
+All texts published by Tlamati—without exception—are distributed under the Creative Commons Attribution-ShareAlike 4.0 International License.

-Authors may enter into separate, additional contractual agreements for the non-exclusive distribution of the version of their article published in Tlamati (for example, including it in an institutional repository or publishing it in a book), provided they clearly indicate that the work was first published in Tlamati.
+Authors may enter into separate, additional contractual agreements for the non-exclusive distribution of the version of the article published in Science and Philosophy ISSN: 2594-2204 (for example, including it in an institutional repository or publishing it in a book), provided they clearly indicate that the work was first published in Tlamati.

 You are free to: